Oil prices rise on vaccine hopes, tanker blast at Saudi Arabia

 In the United States, energy firms last week added the most oil and natural gas rigs in a week since January as producers continued to return to the wellpad.

-Two separate fires occurred at Nigeria’s Qua Iboe crude oil export terminal and at an oil pipeline in Iran on Sunday but the incidents have mostly been contained.

-Reporting by Noah Browning and Florence Tan; Editing by Richard Pullin, Kenneth Maxwell, Ed Osmond and Steve Orlofsky
+Reporting by Noah Browning and Florence Tan; Editing by Steve Orlofsky, Kirsten Donovan

 Our Standards: The Thomson Reuters Trust Principles.